alonho/course/doc/internals.md

 	!bash
 	export PYTHONPATH=/projects/proj:/home/alon/utils

-The list of search paths can be modified from python:
+The list of search paths can be modified from within python:

 	!python
     >>> import sys